lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ touch vimrc
 - $ git init .

-[Symlink](https://wiki.debian.org/SymLink) the vimrc file.
+And [symlink](https://wiki.debian.org/SymLink) the vimrc file.
 This way we can (ab)use it while still getting all the advantages of versioning with Git.

 - $ cd ~
 - $ ln -s ~/.vim/vimrc ~/.vimrc